 - Up to half of the supervision can be conducted in small groups

-To qualify for the BCaBA® exam, you must meet the BACB’s supervised experience requirement, which means earning between 1,000 and 1,300 hours of supervised fieldwork, depending on the level of supervision received.
+To qualify for the BCaBA® exam, you must earn between 1,000 and 1,300 hours of supervised fieldwork, depending on the level of supervision received.

 Step 3.
 Pass the BCBA® Certification Exam

-Once you’ve met all educational and fieldwork experience requirements, it’s time to apply to take the BCBA® exam.
-You’ll apply for this online with the BACB.
-Once the BACB approves your application, you’ll be able to register to take the exam through Pearson VUE, the exam administrator.
+Once you’ve met all educational and fieldwork requirements, you can apply to take the BCBA® exam online with the BACB.
+After approval, you’ll register through Pearson VUE, the exam administrator.

-Pearson VUE has testing centers located throughout Virginia, including:
+Pearson VUE has testing centers throughout Virginia, including Lynchburg, Glen Allen, Richmond, Roanoke, Alexandria, Reston, and Newport News.

-The BCBA® exam includes 175 scored questions and 104 tasks that are divided into the following domains:
+The BCBA® exam includes 175 scored questions across 104 tasks, divided into these domains:

 - Behaviorism and Philosophical Foundations: 5%